Machine learning with hard constraints: Neural Differential-Algebraic Equations (DAEs) as a general formalism

 Abstract: Scientific machine learning (SciML) methods allow for the automatic discovery of mechanistic models by infusing neural network training into the simulation process.
 In this talk we will start by showcasing some of the ways that SciML is being used, from discovery of extrapolatory epidemic models to nonlinear mixed effects models in pharmacology.
 From there, we will discuss some of the increasingly advanced computational techniques behind the training process, focusing on the numerical issues involved in handling differentiation of highly stiff and chaotic systems.
 The viewers will leave with an understanding of how compiler techniques are being infused into the simulation stack to increasingly automate the process of developing mechanistic models

-Bio: Dr. Chris Rackauckas is the Director of Scientific Research at Pumas-AI, the Director of Modeling … READ MORE
+Bio: Dr. Chris Rackauckas is the Director of Scientific Research at Pumas-AI, the Director of … READ MORE

 Keynote: New Horizons in Modeling and Simulation with Julia (Modelica Conference 2021)